logo

 return 'Surname is: %s and age is: %d' % (surname, age)

-Filter int is define by r'-?\d+' with convert "function" int.
-So age must be number and the input parameter is int instance.
+The :int filter is defined by r'-?\d+' with the int conversion function.
+So age must be a number and the input parameter is an int instance.

-There are predefined filters, for example: :int, :word, :re: and none as default filter.
-Word is define as r'\w+' regular expression, and poorwsgi use re.U flag, so it match any Unicode string.
-That means UTF-8 string.
-For all filters see Application.filters property or /debug-info page.
+There are predefined filters, for example: :int, :word, :re:, and none as the default filter. :word is defined as the r'\w+' regular expression, and PoorWSGI uses the re.U flag, so it matches any Unicode string (i.e., UTF-8 string).
+For all filters, see the Application.filters property or the /debug-info page.

-You can get copy of filters table calling Application.filters property.
-And this filters table is output to debug-info page.
-Adding your own filter is possible with function set_filter with name, regular expression and convert function which is str by default.
-Next you can use this filter in group regular expression.
+You can get a copy of the filters table by calling the Application.filters property.
+This filters table is output to the debug-info page.
+Adding your own filter is possible with the set_filter function, which takes a name, a regular expression, and a convert function (which is str by default).
+You can then use this filter in a group regular expression.

 app.set_filter('email', r'[a-zA-Z\.\-]+@[a-zA-Z\.\-]+', str)